How many lights can an energy supplier power this Christmas?

 We were also nominated for Employer of the Year at the National Apprenticeship Awards, while our IT teams were nominated for innovation in business at the Real IT Awards.

-On top of all that, we hit two significant landmarks: we supplied 4.4tWh of energy to our customers – equivalent to 1.5% of the UK’s total energy consumption – and 100% of it came from renewable sources.
+On top of all that, we hit two significant landmarks: we supplied 4.4tWh of energy to our customers – equivalent to 1.5% of the UK’s total energy consumption – and it came from renewable sources.

 How many Christmas lights can Opus Energy light up?